-Hi there, so you’re as crazy as us !
+Hi there, so you’re as crazy as us!
 Great to meet you.
-You’re thinking of selling everything you own and setting off to travel the world.
+You’re thinking of selling everything you own and setting off to travel the world or just moving abroad for fun.
 We did just that.
 We were that family that sells everything to travel.
-We didn’t sell everything but we sold a lot and we were on the road full-time for 6 years.
+We didn’t sell everything but we sold a lot, and we were on the road full-time for 6 years.
 When we eventually returned what were we glad to still have, what do we wish we’d sold?
-How did it feel to be re-united with ” stuff”?
+How did it feel to be reunited with “stuff”?
 How do you sell everything to travel and start over?
-What options do you have, where can you store your stuff and is it a good idea?
+What options do you have, where can you store your stuff, and is it a good idea?

 Selling Everything You Own to Go See the World

-What are the options?
+What are the options for selling everything?
 What can you do with your possessions while travelling?

 - You can quite literally sell everything and compress your life to a few important documents and the contents of your backpack.
 You can even sell your house.

 - You can keep your house and rent it out.

 - You can sell a lot, raise cash that way, but keep and store sentimental, or perennially useful items.

 - You can reduce and de-clutter but keep all the big things if you rent out your house furnished.